MetOffice/lfric_core/documentation/source/glossary.rst

     the scientific and technical state of a model.

   Owned DoF
-    DoFs on owned cells and are owned by the local rank.
+    DoFs on owned cells that are owned by the local rank.

   Partitioning
     A way of dividing a system's computational domain (including data and